Zxanthar98/PyNetX/README.md

 # Network-automation
-This repo is for me to learn/ develop my network automation skills.
+This repo is for Python development related to network automation related to Cisco, Ncclient, NAPALM, Nornir and The Meraki Dashboard API.
-To decrypt ansible vault files, use "--ask-vault-pass when running a playbook.